 Song et al. (2017) Functional Ecology.
 Dr. Zewei Song (Schilling Lab, now in Plant Pathology at UofM).
 Peter Kennedy onboard to help deploy FunGuild (Nguyen et al. 2015) - read this tale of a struggle for decay dominance that all started in healthy trees.

 Zhang et al. (2016) PNAS.
-First author Dr. Jiwei Zhang (Schilling Lab).
+Dr. Jiwei Zhang (Schilling Lab).
 Whole shotgun transcriptomics in a space-for-time wood wafer set-up with brown rot fungi - there is an oxidative plot twist in the first 48 hours when these fungi invade wood.

 About the Lab